Women in Cable Telecommunications Celebrates 1,000th Leadership Institute Graduate

 Seeing the program through different perspectives has enriched her as she helps develop the next generation of female leaders.
 As a BMLI participant, Jin Davis discovered that no matter how high up in an organization one rises, there are always learning opportunities.
 As a faculty member, she continues to absorb information from program participants.
 “It’s that reciprocity of learning that happens.”

-Sloan Kennedy, vice president of Domestic Network Distribution and director of Affiliate Sales at HBO, applied to be in the program when she was in her late 30s and relatively new to HBO.
+Sloan Kennedy, vice president of Domestic Network Distribution and Director of Affiliate Sales at HBO, applied to be in the program when she was in her late 30s and relatively new to HBO.
 Now, she finds strength and camaraderie in other BMLI alumnae at HBO.
 “We have fired up group chats online and in person to galvanize support for women leaders, increasing attendance for women leadership programs, speaking engagements, industry committees, and leadership award recognition at HBO,” says Kennedy.

 “The effort provides exposure for effective and positive leadership through executives that speak to the professional and personal strengths of one another.
 We challenge and cheer one another in true BMLI spirit!”

-“In CCL, WICT found the ideal partner, well versed in providing best-in-class leadership development and bursting with faculty and staff committed to their clients’ success,” says Maria E. Brennan, CAE, WICT president and CEO.
+“In CCL, WICT found the ideal partner, well versed in providing best-in-class leadership development and bursting with faculty and staff committed to their clients’ success,” says Maria E. Brennan, CAE, WICT president, and CEO.
 “CCL cares about our members as much as we do.”

-Each year, WICT and CCL adapt the curriculum to address challenges and changes in an industry that has experienced unparalleled growth, numerous tech advances, new disrupters, and a series of consolidations.
+Each year, we adapt the curriculum to address challenges and changes in an industry that has experienced unparalleled growth, numerous tech advances, new disrupters, and a series of consolidations.
 “Throughout the ebbs and flows, the industry has remained steadfast in its support of women’s leadership, and its recognition of WICT’s capacity to positively impact companies’ diversity and inclusion goals — and also their bottom line,” Brennan says.

 About 10 years ago, after BMLI alumnae expressed a desire to sharpen their skills and reconnect, the annual 2-day Betsy Magness Graduate Institute (BMGI) was established.
 In addition to networking, participants learn the latest leadership research from business luminaries.